osu-cass/eec-walkthrough-react/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed.

+## Other

+Running a linter to check for stylistic errors and simple bugs is good practice.

+To install eslint on your computer run the following command:

+`npm install eslint --global`

+From the root directory, attempt to fix all errors across the project:

+`eslint "./*" --fix`

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).